 Many new buyers are fearful of overpaying for real estate when purchasing a new property.
 Given that buying a new home will likely be one of the largest investments you make in your life, this is entirely understandable.
 However, the market conditions in which you are considering a purchase play a big role in determining what might be a fair value vs. overpaying.

-The San Francisco Bay Area continues to be a sellers market.
+Even with all of the recent economic turmoil, Berkeley and the surrounding areas continue to be a sellers market.
 What this means is that there are generally more buyers in the market than sellers.
 This equates to a relative lack of ‘inventory’ (the number of homes available to purchase at any given time) which typically results in buyers paying higher prices for properties, regardless of the price that the property was originally listed.

 In effect, the notion of ‘overpaying’ in a seller dominated market is essentially a fallacy and here’s why: Imagine you are hoping to purchase a home that is listed for $1,000,000.
 You plan to make a down payment of 20% or $200,000.
 You expect that you’ll have to spend a bit more than the asking price, so you make arrangements with your lender to borrow $830,000 to cover the asking price plus an additional $30,000.
 Your goal is to offer the seller $1,030,000 (which is only 3% over the asking price).